cosminadrianpopescu/azul/README.md

 The pane is the backbone of `azul`.
 Each pane contains a running shell (for example `/bin/bash` for a `linux` environment).

-You can add another pane in a tab by changing to split mode (for example, for `azul` workflow, pressing `<C-s>s`, see [Workflows][#workflows]) and splitting to left, right, top or bottom (for `azul`, in split mode, clicking on the cursors).
+You can add another pane in a tab by changing to `SPLIT` mode (for example, for `azul` workflow, pressing `<C-s>s`, see [Workflows][#workflows]) and splitting to left, right, top or bottom (for `azul`, in `SPLIT` mode, clicking on the cursors).

 Other then the embeded tabs, you can also have floating panes.